MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/view-and-understand-call-summary-sales-app.md

     > [!div class="mx-imgBorder"]
     > ![Select the copy to clipboard option to copy summary notes](media/ci-summary-call-summary-copy-summary-notes-sales-app.png "Select the copy to clipboard option to copy summary notes")

-2. Open your email and paste the copied summary in the following format:
+2. Open your email and paste the copied summary.
+The summary is pasted in the following format:
     -	**Subject**: Specifies the subject of the call.
 For example, Gym membership.
     -	**Participants**: Lists the players connected during the call.
     -	**Call date and time**: Specifies the date and time of the call.